awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/security-iam-awsmanpol.md

 ## Amazon EC2 Auto Scaling managed policies<a name="predefined-policies-auto-scaling"></a>

-You can attach the following managed policies to your AWS Identity and Access Management \(IAM\) entities\.
+You can attach the following managed policies to your AWS Identity and Access Management \(IAM\) identities \(users or roles\)\.
 Each policy provides access to all or some of the API actions for Amazon EC2 Auto Scaling\.
-+ [AutoScalingFullAccess](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AutoScalingFullAccess) — Grants full access to Amazon EC2 Auto Scaling for users who need full Amazon EC2 Auto Scaling access from the AWS CLI or SDKs, but not AWS Management Console access\.
++ [AutoScalingFullAccess](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AutoScalingFullAccess) — Grants full access to Amazon EC2 Auto Scaling for IAM identities that need full Amazon EC2 Auto Scaling access from the AWS CLI or SDKs, but not AWS Management Console access\.
-+ [AutoScalingReadOnlyAccess](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AutoScalingReadOnlyAccess) — Grants read\-only access to Amazon EC2 Auto Scaling for users who are making calls only to the AWS CLI or SDKs\.
++ [AutoScalingReadOnlyAccess](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AutoScalingReadOnlyAccess) — Grants read\-only access to Amazon EC2 Auto Scaling for IAM identities that are making calls only to the AWS CLI or SDKs\.
 + [AutoScalingConsoleFullAccess](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AutoScalingConsoleFullAccess) — Grants full access to Amazon EC2 Auto Scaling using the AWS Management Console\.
 This policy works when you are using launch configurations, but not when you are using launch templates\.
 + [AutoScalingConsoleReadOnlyAccess](https://console.aws.amazon.com/iam/home#policies/arn:aws:iam::aws:policy/AutoScalingConsoleReadOnlyAccess) — Grants read\-only access to Amazon EC2 Auto Scaling using the AWS Management Console\.
 This policy works when you are using launch configurations, but not when you are using launch templates\.